anjgoswami/salamanders/README.md

 layout_Emmli: format for generating network plot of EMMLi results with bones in relative position

 per_lm_rate_and_disparity: code for generating per-landmark rate and disparity

+PLY files of specimens are available on Phenome10k.org